IERA: Activities

 In 2010 iERA commissioned a study, undertaken by DJS Research, on negative perceptions of Islam and found that three-quarters of non-Muslims believe Islam was negative for Britain.

 In September 2012 iERA wrote a lengthy critique challenging writer Tom Holland's Channel 4 documentary Islam: The Untold Story that questioned parts of the story of the origins of Islam.
 The Islamic Education and Research Academy said it was historically inaccurate and biased.

 iERA projects its message in two main ways.
 One is by acting as a proactive organization, facilitating missionary activities to promote Islam.
 The other is by serving as an aggregating organization which coordinates and pays its affiliate preachers.

-In March 2017, iERA like other organizations, released a statement condemning the Westminster Attack saying; "iERA condemns the heinous attack in London that has resulted in the deaths of civilians and a Policeman.
+In March 2017, iERA like other organizations, released a statement condemning the Westminster Attack, saying, "iERA condemns the heinous attack in London that has resulted in the deaths of civilians and a Policeman.
 Our sincere condolences and prayers are with the families of the victims.
 In an age of hate and misunderstanding, iERA seeks to share the true message of Islam in an intelligent and compassionate way, thereby building bridges and removing enmity."

 Criticism and controversy

 iERA has been the subject of controversy due to actions and statements made by the organisation and associated representatives. iERA claims that some of the controversy is based on statements that have been taken out of context, exaggerated or fabricated.
 In 2012 Green was barred from speaking at the Emirates Stadium following community concern and, in 2015, "after concern from the local community, including local Jewish people", he was banned from St. James's Park.
-On 30 November 2014, Andrew Gilligan reported in The Daily Telegraph that the several young men from the Hampshire city who traveled together to fight for Islamic State (ISIL) in Syria had at one time proseltysed in the streets with iERA material on behalf of Mission Dawah, a team that is part of iERA. iERA responded by stating the individuals were not part of their organisation and followed up with an open letter to the editor challenging the report, saying that Gilligan quoted its speakers out of context and was: "fuelling an atmosphere of hate and fear of Muslims".
+On 30 November 2014, Andrew Gilligan reported in The Daily Telegraph that the several young men from the Hampshire city who traveled together to fight for Islamic State (ISIL) in Syria had at one time proselytized in the streets with iERA material on behalf of Mission Dawah, a team that is part of iERA. iERA responded by stating the individuals were not part of their organisation and followed up with an open letter to the editor challenging the report, saying that Gilligan quoted its speakers out of context and was "fuelling an atmosphere of hate and fear of Muslims".